 A change from a person who is not meeting the Work Requirement to a person who is exempt from the Work Requirement is effective the month the change is reported.

 Example: Ms. T is active for SNAP and is required to meet the Work Requirement starting January 2020.
 Her 3 months are January, February and March.
 SNAP benefits will end April 2020 if she does not meet the Work Requirement in each of the 3 months.
 She reports on February 5, she is pregnant.
 Ms. T's ABAWD status changes to exempt effective February (month of report).
-The HSC updates Ms. T's ABAWD Time Limit Clock to show that only January is counted should be counted as a month that Ms. T did not meet the Work Requirement.
+The HSC updates Ms. T's ABAWD Time Limit Clock to show that only January is counted as a month that Ms. T did not meet the Work Requirement.

 The status of a person meeting the work requirement changes to not meeting the work requirement in the month in which the nonexempt person becomes non-compliant and is considered a countable unmet month.